3 Reasons to Standardize Fluid System Components in Major Oil and Gas Construction Projects

 When specifying fluid system components for oil and gas projects of any size, it is important to remember that not all tubes, fittings, and valves are created equal.
 Selecting components that are designed to maintain leak-tight performance, and that are made from higher-quality alloys that better resist corrosion, can help operators minimize risk of leaks, maintenance issues, and potential safety hazards.
 When all fluid systems are made up of such components and materials, owner-operators can expect high performance for the lifetime of their operations.

-Interested in learning more about the benefits of standardizing fluid system components across an upcoming oil and gas project?
+Interested in learning more about the benefits of standardizing fluid system components and assemblies across an upcoming oil and gas project?
 Swagelok can help.
 Our Global Construction services team, working jointly with our global network of authorized local sales and service centers, can help owner-operators standardize across these kinds of projects and realize greater initial and operational success.

 Scott Nunnery is a Strategic Account Manager for Global Construction services at Swagelok.
 He has been with the company for more than 13 years in both sales and construction management.